humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-01-04-proposal-scripting-detection-using-css-media-queries.md

 ## Rationale

-In the realm of progressive enhancement, you don&#8217;t want to show page elements that can&#8217;t be used.
+In the realm of progressive enhancement, you don't want to show page elements that can't be used.
 This may be as simple as an arrow next to link indicating a dropdown menu is available.
 If JavaScript is disabled, you want the link to act like a regular link and not confuse people by having an arrow that means nothing.
 So you want to apply the style that shows the arrow only if JavaScript is enabled.

 The most common approach to this problem is to add a class to the `<html>` element via JavaScript.
 So somewhere on the page, you put: